Conflict of Interest? Fertility Patients Beware

 It’s important to remember that in vitro fertilization (IVF) was developed specifically to treat women with a clear diagnosis of blocked or damaged fallopian tubes.
 The over use of IVF has been studied and criticized by physicians and bioethicists alike.
 IVF failure rates are high and prevalent among predominantly healthy, older women who have played Russian Roulette with Mother Nature.
 Then there’s the issue about the lack of comprehensive, longitudinal studies tracking those exposed to high doses of hormones and any health risks that may arise over time.

 In light of the misplaced trust we sometimes place in biotech companies (Theranos, anyone?), healthcare providers and advocacy groups, perhaps we need to #StartAsking some questions.
 Let’s ask our government institutions and industry watchdogs to pay greater attention to how health advances are developed, delivered and marketed.

 Perhaps it’s time we #StartAsking for a closer scrutiny of RESOLVE’s mission creep and those of their deep-pocketed and eager sponsors.

 We need to #StartAsking for the medical establishment’s ‘do no harm’ pledge not to take a backseat to profit-taking and market share expansion.

 Let’s also #StartAsking for the responsible, ethical and evidence-based practice of infertility medicine.
-That’s not always what transpires when an entrepreneurial health industry, such as the one we have here in the United States, is free to pursue protocols that have not been peer-reviewed or medically indicated.
+That’s not always what transpires with an entrepreneurial health industry.
+Health entrepreneurs here in the United States are free to pursue protocols that have not been peer-reviewed or medically indicated.